Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Test Case

 \subsection{Wind tunnel testing}

 Experimental data was obtained from cryogenic wind tunnel tests conducted in the ETW.
-Unsteady pressure sensitive paint measurements were recorded during the test, resulting in time-resolved pressure information on the wing surface \cite{Klein2020,Yorita2024}.
+The lower wing of the model was coated with a pressure sensitive paint with a thickness of no more than 5$\mu$m.
+Steady measurements were captured using the lifetime method with a gated CCD camera and pulsed UV LED lights \cite{Yorita2018}.
+Unsteady measurements employed the intensity method via a high-speed CMOS camera and constant-power LEDs \cite{Klein2020}.
+The reconstruction of unsteady absolute pressures was achieved in post-processing by superposition of the steady and the unsteady measurements \cite{Yorita2024}, resulting in time-resolved pressure information on the wing surface.
 The sampling frequency of the uPSP measurement was 2 kHz, corresponding to a Strouhal number of 1.456.
 In total, 3600 snapshots over a time interval of 1.8s (2472 CTU) were recorded, of which the first 3500 snapshots were used in the analysis.
+While a comprehensive uncertainty quantification for the uPSP measurements is challenging due to the complexity of the cryogenic environment, the reliability of the data is demonstrated by the excellent agreement with static pressure tappings (uncertainty lower than 0.5\%) and unsteady Kulite sensors (uncertainty lower than 0.1\%), and by verifying the physical consistency of the observed buffet trends.
 For further details on the conducted wind tunnel tests, the reader is referred to \cite{Spinner2024, Lutz2023, Waldmann2023}.